I have been used in all my posts word “blueberry” in meaning ” wild blueberry”. Now I read Aho blog and found out that right expression is bilberry?

-I forage my berries by myself from forest.
+I forage my berries by myself from the forest.
 And use in recipes wild blueberries/ bilberries.

 This year is The Blueberry Year.

 I believe, that this is the first time I would say thank you for global warming.
 May and June and July in Estonia were amazing.
-Very warm, lot of sun.
+Very warm, lot of suns.
 Real summer.

 Did you know ?
 Estonia has the 2nd cleanest food in Europe (EFSA)